-Instructions for Humans is my next major piece of work centred around a solo exhibition at Birmingham Open Media in November 2017.
+Instructions for Humans is my next major piece of work centred around an exhibition at Birmingham Open Media from October 2017 to January 2018.

 Funded by Arts Council England, the work will be developed from May to September and be available for touring from 2018.